pgbouncer/pgbouncer/doc/config.rst

 field is the username and the second is either a plain-text or a MD5-hidden password.
 PgBouncer ignores the rest of the line.

-This file format is equivalent to text files used by PostgreSQL 8.x for authentication info, thus allowing PgBouncer to work directly on PostgreSQL authentication files in data directory.

-Since PostgreSQL 9.0, the text files are not used anymore.
-Thus the auth file needs to be generated.
-See `./etc/mkauth.py` for sample script to generate auth file from `pg_shadow` table.

 PostgreSQL MD5-hidden password format::

   "md5" + md5(password + username)

 So user `admin` with password `1234` will have MD5-hidden password `md545f2603610af569b6155c45067268c6b`.

+The authentication file can be written by hand, but it's also useful to generate it from some other list of users and passwords.
+See `./etc/mkauth.py` for a sample script to generate the authentication file from the `pg_shadow` system table.

 HBA file format
 ===============